anp/lolbench/README.md

 This project is an effort to reproducibly benchmark "in the wild" Rust code against newer compiler versions to detect performance regressions.
 Still a WIP for the moment, but many are the larger building blocks are in place.

+## Jumping Straight In

+Want to contribute and are just looking for the [list of benchmarks we'd like help adding](https://github.com/anp/lolbench/issues/1)?
+You'll also find instructions for adding new benchmarks below.

 ## Getting Started

 ### Dependencies